Anchorage Municipality Court Records

 - Mental health commitment proceedings — Records filed in involuntary commitment cases are not publicly available.

-- Sealed and expunged records — Cases sealed by court order are removed from public indexes and CourtView.
+- Sealed and expunged records — Cases sealed by court order are removed from public indexes and won't appear in CourtView.

-- Protective order petitions — While granted protective orders are public, certain petitioner identifying information (such as home address) may be restricted to protect the safety of domestic violence survivors.
+- Protective order petitions — While granted protective orders are public, certain petitioner identifying details — such as a home address — may be restricted to protect domestic violence survivors.

 Redaction Requirements

-Filers are responsible for redacting confidential identifiers before submitting documents to the court.
+Filers must redact confidential identifiers before submitting documents to the court.
 Under Alaska Administrative Rule 37.5, the following must be omitted or redacted from publicly filed documents:

 - Social Security numbers